-Today you can own a franchise in numerous industries: automotive, beauty, child services, education, hospitality, finance, fitness, food, pet care, travel, and the list goes on.
+Today you can own a franchise in numerous industries: automotive, beauty, child services, education, hospitality, finance, fitness, food, pet care, travel, and so on.
 You name the industry, and a franchising opportunity probably exists.
 An increase in franchise categories has inspired many people to buy franchises.
 This Balboa Capital blog post has five tips for prospective franchise owners.

 1. Know what you want.

-The upfront costs of opening a franchise are often high, making this type of investment generally a long-term commitment.
+Opening a franchise is often expensive, making this type of investment generally a long-term commitment.
 It is essential to have confidence in the longevity of the brand.
 Visualize your future.
 Will joining the franchise you are interested in help you realize your goals for yourself?
-Not only should you think if this career option is a fit for you now, but does it seem like it will fit into the lifestyle you see yourself living in the future, say in five or ten years?
-Many franchise owners know what they want long before venturing into the franchise industry.
+Will this be a good career option for you now?
+And, will it fit into the lifestyle you see yourself living in the future, say in five or ten years?
+Many franchise owners know what they want before venturing into the franchise industry.

 2. Don’t have blind faith.

-Unlike other traditional small business owners, franchise owners have limited control over the brand image, marketing strategy, and other business decisions.
+Unlike other small business owners, franchise owners have limited control over the brand image, marketing strategy, and other business decisions.
 This makes it critical that you agree with the vision, mission, and values of the company you intend to join.
 In addition, you must trust the decision-makers of the business.
-Being passionate about the business idea is a necessary but not sufficient reason to become a franchisee.
-Choosing a company that routinely makes decisions that you agree with can save you a lot of headaches and frustration.
+Being passionate about the business idea is a necessary but insufficient reason to become a franchisee.
+Choosing a company that routinely makes decisions you agree with can save you a lot of headaches and frustration.

 3. Assess the company culture.

 If a company is its entity, consider its culture as its personality.
 As you know, every company has one.
 One question you should ask as a potential franchisee is, “what does the culture look like within this company, and what implications could that have on the future of the business?”
-In the process of generating an impressive bottom line, a company could develop a negative culture that could ultimately harm the business and make it a bad long-term investment.
+In generating an impressive bottom line, a company could develop a negative culture that could ultimately harm the business and make it a bad long-term investment.